-The following short Research Practice Series (RPS) courses build upon the training given in Good Research Practice for Health Care Research.
+The following short Research Practice Series (RPS) courses build upon the training given in Good Research Practice for Health Care Research and the Introduction to Good Clinical Practice.

 Informed Consent: Ethical, legal and practical aspects in clinical research